roni5/es6-react-boilerplate/README.md

 ```

 ## Run
+## From Scratch npm init .  to make package.json
 Either navigate to the file in your browser, or start a http server like the following and go to localhost:3000 to see the project.

 ```